Constructing a T-test for Value Function Comparison of Individualized Treatment Regimes in the Presence of Multiple Imputation for Missing Data: Application

+The outcome variables in these data sets were generated by the fitted Q-learning outcome regression model with the treatment effect interaction terms (excluding the treatment main effect term) multiplied by a factor of $\delta \geq 1$.
+We investigate three options of $\delta$ for this analysis: $\delta=1$, $\delta=2$, and $\delta=10$, representing the estimated original, double, and tenfold treatment effect, respectively.
+In each analysis, hypertension outcomes are replaced by generated outcomes from the modified Q-learning outcome regression model.
+This augmented analysis examines our method's performance when the outcome generative process is known and how the performance varies as the true prescriptive treatment effect enlarges.
 As $\delta$ increases, from $\delta=1$, to $\delta=2$, to $\delta=10$ (Figure \ref{fig:chns_value} (b)-(d)), the value function differences between the Q-learning strategy and other treatment rules increase.
-Figure \ref{fig:chns_valuediff} shows the difference in magnitude between the pairwise differences in value function results between the Q-learning treatment rules and both (1) assigning all individuals to either treatment $A = 1$ and (2) treatment $A = 0$ across our original results.
-The complete pairwise comparison of all the comparisons is depicted in the appendix figure \ref{fig:chns_valuediffsupp}.
-In all these instances, the Q-learning models deliver the best ITRs, with values notably lower, suggesting a lower risk of hypertension in the treatment-effect-augmented population especially when compared to population interventions when all individuals are assigned to low physical activity or all individuals are assigned to high physical activity.
+Figure \ref{fig:chns_valuediff} shows the difference in magnitude between selected pairwise differences in value function results between the Q-learning treatment rules, assigning all individuals to either treatment $A = 1$, and treatment $A = 0$. \footnote{The complete pairwise comparison of all the comparisons is depicted in the appendix Figure \ref{fig:chns_valuediffsupp}}.
+Across all instances, the Q-learning models produced the most effective ITRs, with values decreasing significantly as $\delta_t$ increased.
+This trend indicates a reduced risk of hypertension in the heterogeneous, treatment-effect-augmented population, especially compared to population-level interventions where all individuals are assigned to high physical activity.
 When $\delta=1$, we observe that the pattern of value functions bears resemblance to that of the original data across various methods.
 As the prescriptive treatment effect becomes increasingly evident, both Q-learning and D-learning demonstrate progressively superior performance compared to the 'one-size-fits-all' approaches.
 This underscores the importance of personalizing over population-level interventions when certain factors significantly affect individual responses to treatment.
 Applying these methods to existing rich, detailed observational data can provide an important insight into factors that might distinguish these subgroups of responders.
 Future work will build on these existing models to better incorporate additional high-dimensional data.
 However, these results suggest that if a large heterogeneous effect truly exists, our method can successfully capture it.